Grevillea Park (Section 33, Barton)

 Grevillea Park is located on the northern foreshore of the East Basin of Lake Burley Griffin approximately three kilometres from Canberra City and Parliament House.
 It is accessed from Morshead Drive and Parkes Way and is linked to other areas around the lake via a pedestrian/cycle path network.

-In 2010, the Government commissioned a review into recreational facilities around Lake Burley Griffin.
-Prepared by CBRE, the review found that existing water-based recreational hubs along Lake Burley Griffin were close to capacity and that increased demand by a growing Canberra population required additional sites for such activities.
+In 2010, the ACT Government commissioned a review into recreational facilities around Lake Burley Griffin.
+The review found that existing water-based recreational hubs along Lake Burley Griffin were close to capacity and that increased demand by a growing Canberra population required additional sites for such activities.

 It was determined that additional facilities for rowing, dragon boating and triathlon would enhance recreational use of the lake.

-In May 2014, on behalf of the Economic Development Directorate, Purdon Associates provided a Master plan for the development of Sections 33, 34 and 35 Barton (Grevillea Park) as a recreational hub which would inform the selection of sites for water-based recreational activities.
+In May 2014, a master plan was prepared for the development of Sections 33, 34 and 35 Barton (Grevillea Park) as a recreational hub, which would inform the selection of sites for water-based recreational activities.

 For further information call 6205 0600 or email us by completing the online enquiry form.